-We then have the following intuition for tangles on $\Partitions_\CostUpper$ (with suitable $\agree$): for small $\CostUpper$, all considered cuts are very unbalanced and the consistency condition forces every cut to be oriented towards the larger side.
+We then have the following intuition for tangles on $\Partitions_\CostUpper$ (with suitable $\agree$): For small $\CostUpper$, all considered cuts are unbalanced, and the consistency condition forces every cut to orient towards the larger side.
 As $\CostUpper$ increases, so does the balance of the cuts.
 At some point, $\Partitions_\CostUpper$ starts to include cuts $P=(A, A^\complement)$ with a balance of $\abs{A}=\agree$ and $\abs{A^\complement}=\numobjects-\agree$ points that can be oriented both ways.
-However, an orientation towards the smaller side $A$ is prevented by the consistency condition, because $\Partitions_\CostUpper$ also contains cuts that subdivide $A$.
+However, the consistency condition prevents an orientation towards the smaller side $A$ because $\Partitions_\CostUpper$ also contains cuts that subdivide $A$.
 Eventually, even an orientation towards the larger side will become inconsistent.
-The procedure stops and the tangle search tree is a path.
-In practice, it is infeasible to consider all possible cuts.
-Instead, some procedure generates a small subset of initial cuts $\Partitions$, which is supposed to contain all cuts that are relevant for the cluster structure.
-One particular problem arises when there is a large {\bf gap in the cost} of the cuts.
-This is illustrated by the extreme case of random cuts: most random cuts split a dataset roughly in half.
-Although they cannot contain information about the cluster structure, the first random cut can be oriented both ways for reasonable $\agree$.
-The second random cut roughly halves both sides of the first cut, yielding four subsets of about $\numobjects/4$ data points, which also are consistent orientations for $\agree<\numobjects/4$.
-The important difference between considering all possible cuts and just a subset is the presence or absence of other cuts: although both sets of cuts contain these high-cost random cuts, the former contains other cuts that prevent them from being oriented consistently.
-When we consider all possible cuts, we rely on this fact, that previous cuts (and the consistency condition) force specific orientations.
-In practice we wish to derive an algorithm that returns tangles pointing towards the same structure as the ones given all possible cuts.\\
+The procedure stops, and the tangle search tree is a path, as desired.
+However, in practice, it is infeasible to consider all possible cuts.
+Instead, some procedure generates a small subset of initial cuts $\Partitions$, which is supposed to contain all relevant cuts for the cluster structure.
+One particular problem arises when there is a large {\bf gap in the cost} of the cuts, indicating the next cut through more dense regions.
+The extreme case of random cuts illustrates this: Most random cuts split a dataset roughly in half.
+Although they cannot contain information about the cluster structure, we can orient the first random cut in the sorted list of cuts both ways for reasonable $\agree$.
+The second random cut roughly halves both sides of the first cut, yielding four subsets of about $\numobjects/4$ data points, which are consistent orientations for $\agree<\numobjects/4$.
+The critical difference between considering all possible cuts and just a subset is the presence or absence of other cuts: although both sets of cuts contain these high-cost random cuts, the former contains additional cuts that prevent them from being oriented consistently.
+When we consider all possible cuts, we rely on the fact that previous cuts (and the consistency condition) force specific orientations.
+In practice, we wish to derive an algorithm that returns tangles pointing towards the same structure as the ones given all possible cuts.\\